Chasing Shiny Objects Makes You Blind

 While the latter sounds kludgy, it’s what we have been doing with databases and many other dependencies for a while.
 Properly wrapped, it’s a viable option.

 The key aspect to watch out for is complexity, which can easily undo the anticipated uptime gain.
 Additional layers of abstraction and more tooling also increase the chance of a misconfiguration.
 Also, if you deploy a broken application to both clouds, then you will still suffer downtime, so make sure to account for human error.
-I have seen vendors suggesting designs that deploy across each each vendor’s three availability zones, plus a disaster recovery environment in each, times three cloud providers.
-So, each component occupies 3 * 2 * 3 = 18 nodes - I’d be skeptical whether this amount of machinery really gives you higher availability than using 9 nodes (one per zone and per cloud provider).
+I have seen vendors suggesting designs that deploy across each vendor’s three availability zones, plus a disaster recovery environment in each, times three cloud providers.
+So, one component occupies 3 * 2 * 3 = 18 nodes - I’d be skeptical whether this amount of machinery really gives you higher availability than using 9 nodes (one per zone and per cloud provider).

 The perceived pinnacle of multi-cloud is free portability across clouds, meaning you can deploy your workloads anywhere and also move them as you please.
 The advantages are easy to grasp: you can avoid vendor lock-in, which for example gives you negotiation power.
 You can also move applications based on resource needs.
 For example, you may run normal operations in one cloud and burst excessive traffic into another.